 PACS is available for consultation Monday through Friday 9am – 4 PM.
 We can consult with students, faculty, staff, and families who may have questions about services, or best options for student care.
 Just call us at 603-862-2090.
 After hours crisis counselors are available for urgent consultation.

 In the event of a mental health crisis, we continue to be available to you.
 We are able to offer crisis counseling and urgent consultation for mental health emergencies.
 During our business hours call or come in.
 If you are not on campus or it is after hours, please know that there is always a licensed crisis counselor available to you 24/7.
-Call our main number 603-862-2090 to be connected with a licensed crisis counselor.
+Call our main number 603-862-2090 and press 0 to be connected with a licensed crisis counselor.

 If you are experiencing a life-threatening emergency, please call 911 or visit your local emergency room.